jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 exportScmWorkspace

 	Exports the contents of a workspace (a repository workspace or stream) into a set of zip files.
 Exports the component hierarchy structure of the workspace into a JSON file.
+The structure, file- and folder names are preserved, the file content can be randomized.

 	Syntax: -command exportScmWorkspace -url "https://<server>:port/<context>/" -user <userId> -password <password> -workspaceConnection <workspaceNameOrId> -outputFolder <outputFolderPath>